Table of Contents

 The place for Open Source Software (OSS) in this Information Technology Renaissance we are witnessing

-Now zooming in on the software parlance - most of what we are witnessing with the industry can be largely attributed to Open Source Software (OSS) led growth.
+Now zooming in on the software parlance - most of what we are witnessing with the industry can be largely attributed to Open Source Software (OSS) and Open Standards led growth.

 Not to mention - OSS powers most of the big tech companies (Google, Facebook, Apple, Amazon etc) for the services and products they offer.
-And as an offshoot many OSS projects have its origins birthed from these big tech companies themselves.
+And as an offshoot many OSS projects have its origins birthed from big tech companies themselves.
+This blog does a diservice if there is no highlight about the tons of OSS contributions made by educational institutes like Berkley, MIT and many others.

-Major share of how our modern world is being infused by technology at all levels can be attributed fully to open source contributions.
+Hence we can conclude that a major share of how our modern & connected world is being infused by technology at all levels can be attributed fully to open source contributions.

 The Ethos - What is great about Open Source Software